osrbck/DonkeyKong-Pursuit/README.md

 - **Topics**: Character Physics and Sprites, Game Management
 - **Version**: Unity 2022.3 (LTS)

+# Game Manager on Preload Scene

+When the game starts, we go to **Preload Scene** and Start the Game Manager.
+It is designed to be called again at every level with the DontDestroyOnLoad() method.

+> Scenes: MainMenu, Preload, Level-1, Level-2, Level-3

+> enum ManuName: MainMenu, PauseMenu, GameOver

+# Sprite Rendering to Animate

+Animations were created with an array of a few sprites.

+> Using the InvokeRepeating() method On Enable.

 # Mario Controls

->The character control code provided here is designed for 2D platformer games and offers a solid foundation for creating a character that can run, jump, and interact with its environment realistically.
+> The character control code provided here is designed for 2D platformer games and offers a solid foundation for creating a character that can run, jump, and interact with its environment realistically.

 **Responsive Movement:** The control system provides responsive horizontal movement, allowing the character to run in both directions with appropriate animations and physics-based handling.